Transformational Cross-Cultural Leadership

 Leadership in Sport Management

-This course introduces students to the management and leadership opportunities and skills required in the sport and fitness industry.
+(3 credits) This course introduces students to the management and leadership opportunities and skills required in the sport and fitness industry.
 The applied skills of organizational planning, human resource management, problem solving, communication and motivation in a sport leadership context are the primary focus in this course.
-(3 credits; alternate years, consult department)

 Mission and Justice

-A general overview of the biblical-theological foundations and historical context of whole Christian mission, with special emphasis upon modern cross-cultural mission theories, international and community development, and the theory and practice of restorative justice.
-Prerequisite: BTS 250 or permission of instructor.
-(4 credits)
+(4 credits) A general overview of the biblical-theological foundations and historical context of whole Christian mission, with special emphasis upon modern cross-cultural mission theories, international and community development, and the theory and practice of restorative justice.
+Prerequisite: BTS250 or permission of instructor.